Grapefruit Glazed Turkey Tenderloin with Cilantro

 Instructions

-6. Place the tenderloin on the skillet and brown each side (2-5 minutes each side)
+6. Place the tenderloin on the skillet and brown each side (2-5 minutes per side).

-8. Place in the oven and allow to cook 25-30 minutes or until cooked through, flip over the tenderloin half way through the cooking time, and baste with excess marinade every 5 minutes
+8. Place in the oven and allow to cook 25-30 minutes, or until cooked through.
+Flip the tenderloin halfway through cooking and baste with excess marinade every 5 minutes.

 9. Top with additional fresh cilantro if desired.